 By contrast, millwork can be seamlessly integrated into any building, becoming a part of it instead of just filling it.
 Millwork doors, for instance, fit perfectly in any space because they’re measured and fabricated based on the size of the client’s door openings.
 Millwork can similarly be made to fit into the geometrical spaces intended for them, such as a bookcase under the stairs.
 They can also be finished to fit the aesthetic of the building they’re going into, whether it’s a specific veneer, color, or shape.

 The bespoke nature of millwork means that the pieces then need to be installed professionally, which is why millwork has a longer installation time.
 Casework, on the other hand, is usually pre-fabricated, and doesn’t require specific measurements, nor professional installation.

 Architectural millwork pieces that have complex designs and specific measurements are highly dependent on architectural, technical drawings.
 Without detailed and precise diagrams like these, the millworker will not be able to accurately produce the piece.
 It may also affect installation, and how the piece functions.
 Wood casework, on the other hand, can be built according to a set of predetermined standards and measurements, meaning that it doesn’t rely on architectural drawings so heavily.

 However, some wood casework is manufactured from scratch, and that does mean that detailed shop drawings are required.
-This is especially relevant if a woodworking project that includes casework is going to be QCP-certified, as it must meet the required Architectural Woodwork and AWI Standards for wood casework.
+This is especially relevant if a woodworking project that includes casework is going to be QCP-certified, as it must meet the required AWI Standards for wood casework.

 Final State of the Product

 Millwork pieces are meant to be permanent fixtures.
 Therefore, once the final products are installed, they are installed, and cannot be easily removed or changed.
-As casework pieces, however, can be sold in modular or semi-complete forms, this provides more flexibility in terms of moving or swapping pieces out.
+However, as casework pieces can be sold in modular or semi-complete forms, this provides more flexibility in terms of moving or swapping pieces out.
 Therefore, casework can be a more temporary product, while millwork is an investment into a permanent piece of furniture.